soojiyou/FS-5-Casting-Agency-Udacity-Capstone/README.md

 # Full Stack Project 5 - Casting-Agency-Udacity-Capstone

+## Project Overview:
+Developed a Casting Agency Application as part of the Full Stack Web Developer Nanodegree program at Udacity.
+The application features secure API endpoints for managing actors and movies, role-based access control (RBAC), and is deployed using the Heroku cloud platform.

 ## Goal:
-The goal of the Full Stack Nanodegree Capstone project is to challenge the students to utilize all the skills and concepts learned throughout the course to build a complete API from scratch and deploy it.
+The primary goal of the Full Stack Nanodegree Capstone project is to challenge students to apply all the skills and concepts learned throughout the course, building a complete API from scratch, and deploying it to a cloud platform.

 ## Introduction:
-The project requires the students to demonstrate their proficiency in various areas including coding in Python 3, relational database architecture, modeling data objects with SQLAlchemy, developing a Flask API, authentication and access, testing Flask applications, and deploying applications.
+The project required demonstrating proficiency in various areas, including:

+Coding in Python 3
+Relational database architecture
+Modeling data objects with SQLAlchemy
+Developing a Flask API
+Implementing authentication and access with Auth0 Testing Flask applications
+Deploying applications to cloud platforms

-## Tech Stacks:
+## Tech Stack:

-* Coding in Python 3
+* Python 3
-* Relational Database Architecture
+* Flask
-* Modeling Data Objects with SQLAlchemy
+* SQLAlchemy
 * Internet Protocols and Communication
-* Developing a Flask API
-* Authentication and Access
-* Authentication with Auth0
+* Auth0
-* Authentication in Flask
 * Role-Based Access Control (RBAC)
-* Testing Flask Applications
-* Deploying Applications

-The students will use Python 3, Flask, and SQLAlchemy to build the API.
-They will also learn about authentication and access using Auth0 and role-based access control (RBAC).
-Testing the Flask applications and deploying the applications will also be covered.
+* Heroku (cloud platform)

+## Project Rubric:
-The project rubric includes five sections, one for each course in the Nanodegree, and a fifth section for code quality and documentation.
-There are also general specifications that the students must follow, including building an API about any topic, modeling the data, and making it accessible via the API.
-The optional Casting Agency Specs provide more detailed requirements for the API structure.
+The project rubric consisted of five sections corresponding to each course in the Nanodegree, plus a sixth section for code quality and documentation.
+The general specifications included building an API on any topic, modeling the data, and making it accessible via the API.
+The optional Casting Agency Specs provided more detailed requirements for the API structure.

-Lastly, the students will learn how to deploy their application to a cloud platform, such as Heroku or Render.
+## Key Features:

+* Designed and secured all API endpoints for the application
+* Architected relational database models in Python using SQLAlchemy for database queries
+* Utilized REST APIs to structure endpoints that respond to four HTTP methods with error handling
+* Implemented Role-Based Authentication and role-based access control (RBAC) in a Flask application
+* Conducted extensive testing for expected success and error behavior of each endpoint using the unittest library
+* Integrated Auth0 for third-party authentication with role-based access control (RBAC)
+* Deployed the application using Heroku

+## Achievements:

+* Successfully designed a secure and functional Casting Agency Application
+* Implemented role-based access control for improved security and user management
+* Utilized modern web development techniques and best practices
+* Deployed the application using Heroku for easy access and updates